ibm-cloud-docs/speech-to-text/acoustic-create.md

 -   The custom model contains less than 10 minutes of audio data.
 -   The custom model contains more than 200 hours of audio data.
 -   One or more of the custom model's audio resources is invalid.
+-   You passed a custom language model with the `custom_language_model_id` query parameter that is not in the `available` state.
+A custom language model must be fully trained and available to be used to train a custom acoustic model.
 -   You passed an incompatible custom language model with the `custom_language_model_id` query parameter.
 Both custom models must be based on the same version of the same base model.

 The service returns a status code of 400 and sets the custom model's status to `failed`.
 Take one of the following actions: